 Spiritual discipline is the chief aim of the Christian life.
 Learning to walk in harmony with the Holy Spirit is essential in one’s walk with Jesus.
 Superficiality, on the other hand, is our greatest distraction.
 Lack of depth is the curse of Western culture.
 We fail to recognize that our desire for instant satisfaction is first and foremost a spiritual issue.
-This is why the disciplines are so important, as they help us navigate the complexity of our age.
+This is why the ancient disciplines are so relevant, as they help us navigate the complexity of our age.

 The fruit of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control are the results of practicing the spiritual disciplines.
 Beyond that, they liberate us from the bondage of being preoccupied with self-interest and set us free from societal expectations.

 There are many spiritual disciplines worth noting, including, prayer (individual and corporate), studying scripture, fasting, worship, and service.
 Richard Foster, Dallas Willard, and others have written extensively concerning the importance of the disciplines as it pertains to spiritual formation.
 I want to elaborate on a few that I believe are largely ignored in the church today.

 Solitude is a spiritual discipline that doesn’t get mentioned very often.
 It brings to mind the monastic life, which is something a vast majority of believers have no experience with.
 While anything unfamiliar tends to make people anxious, solitude helps us connect with God in a more meaningful way.
 This makes practicing solitude a worthwhile endeavor.